stshrive/kube-agent/README.md

 https://hub.docker.com/r/stshriv/kube-agent/

 ## Tagging and Versioning
+When tagging our images, we wish to use the build version of msftkube.
+This results in images that will be tagged as follows. `kube-agent:<msftkube-build-id>`. e.g.
+`kube-agent:1094096`
 msftkube versions are based on succesful VSTS builds.
 To build the latest version of this container you will need access to the VSTS build definition of msftkube.

 Within a VSTS build definition you can retrieve the build IDs for tagging and versioning a docker image